-Build affordable homes for purchase and rent Provide education and coaching that helps families grow and adapt in the long term 3 Support and develop neighborhood and community programs This is all in the hopes of improving the quality of life for all Houstonians and leaving each neighborhood better than we found it.
+Build affordable homes for purchase and rent

+Provide education and coaching that helps families grow and adapt in the long term

+Support and develop neighborhood and community programs

+This is all in the hopes of improving the quality of life for all Houstonians and leaving each neighborhood better than we found it.
-If you have any questions, concerns or suggestions, we want to hear them.

-Call: XXX - XXX - XXXX

 Email: XXX@XXXXX.com

 Or come to one of our meetings!

-Your Company Name Here Dear Neighbor, With your input, we hope to build affordable homes for Houston's hardworking families in [neighborhood].
 We want to make it possible for Houstonians to afford to pay the rent [or have a roof over their head] and still have enough for the basics - like groceries and childcare.
 Our children, seniors, veterans, and hardworking families should have access to safe, affordable homes.
 With this development, we hope to make this a reality.

 But we want your support.
 Our goal is to listen to you and use what makes [neighborhood] special to design these affordable homes.

 Inside you will find more information about the project and process.

 Houston is not as affordable as it used to be.